passbolt/mobile-passbolt-android/.github/ISSUE_TEMPLATE.md

   -- Android OS: NAME AND VERSION
   -- Phone: NAME AND VERSION
   -- Passbolt API: NAME AND VERSION
+  -- For an autofill issue:
+        -- Device language: SYSTEM LANGUAGE,
-  -- etc.: OTHER RELEVANT PLATFORM INFO
+        -- Autofill: AUTOFILL USED (Autofill Service/Accessibility Service) -- Autofill context: AUTOFILL IN APP or AUTOFILL IN BROWSER (please add the app name or web url) -- etc.: OTHER RELEVANT PLATFORM INFO

 ### What you did